TheTimeMachine01/facedec/README.md

    Expand the platform with a responsive desktop website, allowing administrators and managers to:
    - View and analyze attendance data.
    - Export reports for detailed insights.
-   - Manage user profiles and system settings.
+   - Manage employee profiles and system settings.

 - **Integration with External Systems**:
    Extend the system to integrate with HR software, educational management systems, and payroll services.